 I want to emphasize that when checking your business’s listing in such directories, pay close attention to your full name, address, phone number, and URL address.

 As a matter of fact, if you have a project in SE Ranking, you can take advantage of our Business Listings module that’s located under the Marketing Plan.
+By the way, you’re welcome to sign up for a free trial and give it a try yourself.

 With the help of Business Listings, you can find a suggested list of trusted directories and catalogs where your business can potentially get listed.
 To make things easier, use our guide to submit your business NAP data to the listings of your choice as they can increase your search visibility and boost your business performance.